michelfernandez/cove/site/content/english/increase-legal-weight.md

 {{% markdown %}}
 **Maximum legal weight**
 # Qualified electronic signature (QES)
-Enable the QES by getting yourself identified by personal contact with the ID app by Swisscom.
+Enable the QES by getting yourself identified online via video-call or by personal contact with the ID app by Swisscom.
 {{% /markdown %}}
 {{< /content >}}